HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 A default smearing tool, `SimG4ParticleSmearFormula`, uses [TFormula](https://root.cern.ch/doc/master/classTFormula.html) to parse the resolution formula that is momentum dependent and is given as parameter **resolutionMomentum** in a job configuration file (as string).
 This string must be a valid formula expression, e.g. `"sin(x)/x"` or `"0.01*x^2"`, where `x` refers to the momentum.
 All parameters should be defined directly in the expression.
 For more information please check [TFormula documentation](https://root.cern.ch/doc/master/classTFormula.html).
 The resolution of tracker may be constant (as in the above-mentioned example) and in that case, for the performance reasons only, `SimG4ParticleSmearSimple` may be a more suitable tool.

-The third available tool uses the momentum and pseudoprapidity dependent resolutions read from ROOT file.
+The third available tool uses the momentum and pseudorapidity dependent resolutions read from ROOT file.
 Such a file may be obtained with the [tkLayout].
-The tool `SimG4ParticleSmearRootFile` reades ROOT file defined in a property **filename** in a job configuration file (in the example `/afs/cern.ch/exp/fcc/sw/0.7/testsamples/tkLayout_example_resolutions.root').
+The tool `SimG4ParticleSmearRootFile` reads ROOT file defined in a property **filename** in a job configuration file (in the example `/afs/cern.ch/exp/fcc/sw/0.7/testsamples/tkLayout_example_resolutions.root`).
 The resolutions are defined for the narrow pseudorapidity bins, and they are evaluated for the particle momentum based on the linear interpolation between two closest momenta for which the resolutions were computed by tkLayout.
 File has a following structure.
 It contains two trees: 'info' and 'resolutions'.
 Tree 'info' contains two branches, each with `TArrayD`: 'eta' and 'p'.
 Array 'eta' contains upper edge of the pseudorapidity bin (lower edge of first bin is 0).
-Array 'p' informes for which momenta the resolutions were created.
+Array 'p' informs for which momenta the resolutions were created.
 The minimum and maximum momentum (and pseudorapidity) of a particle that can be smeared is described by the minimal and maximal values in those arrays.
 Tree 'resolutions' contains `TArrayD` of resolutions for each momentum (and there are as many arrays as eta bins).

 [WIP] Regarding the calorimeter parametrisation, there is an ongoing work on the implementation of the parametrised showers approach.
 It is based on the [GFlash library][GFlash], already existing in Geant4.
 ___